-At Epcot, by contrast, Spaceship Earth, the giant geodesic sphere that is the parks’s landmark (and home to one of its headliner attractions, is just inside the main entrance.
+At Epcot, Spaceship Earth, the giant geodesic sphere that is the parks’s landmark (and home to one of its headliner attractions), is just inside the main entrance.
 When visitors enter the park, they almost irresistibly head for it.
 Hence, a bottleneck forms less than 75 yards from the turnstiles as soon as the park opens.

 Early-morning crowds form in Future World because most of the park's rides and shows are there.
 Except at Mission: SPACE, Test Track, and Soarin', visitors are fairly equally distributed among Future World attractions.
 Mission: SPACE, Soarin’, Spaceship Earth, and Test Track are the major early-morning magnets.
 These four biggies draw so many guests that the other attractions in Future World don’t develop long waits until 11 a.m. or later.

 Between 9 and 11 a.m., crowds build in Future World.
 Even when World Showcase opens (usually 11 a.m.), more people are entering Future World than are leaving for the Showcase.
 Attendance continues building in Future World between noon and 2 p.m.
 World Showcase attendance builds rapidly as lunch approaches.
 Exhibits at the far end of World Showcase Lagoon report capacity audiences from about noon through 6:30 or 7:30 p.m.

 Visitors aware of the congestion at Spaceship Earth can take advantage of the excellent opportunities it provides for escaping waits at other Future World attractions.

 Some guests leave Epcot in the early evening, but the vast majority exit en masse after IllumiNations.
 Upward of 30,000 people head for the parking lot and monorail station at once.
 Still, this congestion doesn’t compare with the post-fireworks gridlock at the Magic Kingdom.
 One primary reason for the easier departure from Epcot is that its parking lot is adjacent to the park, not separated from it by a lake as at the Magic Kingdom.
 At the Magic Kingdom, departing visitors form bottlenecks at the monorail to the Transportation and Ticket Center and main parking lot.
 At Epcot, they proceed directly to their cars.

 Get Current and Future Wait Times with Lines